Zinklof-Dev/Bad-Temper/Assets/_Dev/KSanPedro/README.md

 You are assigned as a modeler, and programmer.

-Please email the models you made to zinklofbusiness@gmail.com

 I'd offer the day(s) off for a bit, but you take them off anyways so heres something else to do

 using the zinklofdev.utils library place a bunch of cubes randomly in a scene, and ensure they do not clip.